Skip to content

-With an absolute magnitude of -6.2, UY Scuti is an exceptionally luminous star – about 340,000 times more luminous than the Sun – but its location and distance of 9,500 light years make it dimmer when seen from Earth.
+With an absolute magnitude of -6.2, UY Scuti is an exceptionally luminous star – about 124,000 times more luminous than the Sun – but its location and distance make it dimmer when seen from Earth.
 UY Scuti lies in the region of the sky known as the Zone of Avoidance and is heavily obscured by the Milky Way.

 Star type

 UY Scuti is an evolutionary red hypergiant with the stellar classification M2-M4Ia-Iab.
-With a surface temperature of 3,365 K, the star is about 340,000 times more luminous than the Sun.
-Its estimated luminosity is between 180,000 and 630,000 times that of the Sun.
+With a surface temperature of 3,550 K, the star is about 124,000 times more luminous than the Sun.
+Previous estimates of its luminosity were in the range between 180,000 and 630,000 times that of the Sun.

 UY Scuti is enshrouded in dust and does not have any visible companions, which makes it difficult to determine its stellar parameters with a high degree of certainty.
 The presence of companions would allow scientists to measure the star’s mass through gravitational interference.